-Planning for your next flat should be part of your considerations when you sell your flat.
+Planning for your next flat purchase should be part of your considerations when you sell your current flat.
 Before you commit to sell your flat, you should consider the following:

 Options available for next flat

-You may be able to purchase your next flat directly from us.
+You may be able to buy a flat from HDB.
 Check out the following information:

 From the open market

-Another option is to purchase a resale flat from the open market.
+Another option is to buy a resale flat.
 Check out the following information:

-Private developers offer Design, Build and Sell Scheme (DBSS) flats and Executive Condominium (EC) units.
-The eligibility conditions are similar to that for buying an HDB flat.
+Property developers offer units under the Design, Build and Sell Scheme (DBSS) and Executive Condominium Housing Scheme.
+The eligibility conditions are similar to those for buying a flat from HDB.

-DBSS flats offer greater design options as developers are free to decide the designs, finishes, as well as size and unit configurations.
+DBSS flats offer wider design options as developers are free to decide on the designs, finishes, as well as the size and unit configurations.
 Check out the following information:

-Financial planning is important and should be done before your next flat purchase.
-If you intend to buy an HDB flat, you should consider the:
+Financial planning is important and should be done before commencing your next flat purchase.
+If you intend to buy an HDB flat, you should consider the following:

 Financing considerations when buying a new HDB flat

-Financing considerations when buying a HDB resale flat
+Financing considerations when buying an HDB resale flat

 Eligibility for the Enhanced Contra Facility (ECF)

-For a second HDB concessionary housing loan, your loan quantum will be right-sized by utilising the CPF monies refunded and up to 50% of the cash proceeds from the disposal of the existing or previously owned HDB flat.
-This facilitates financial prudence and prevents over-borrowing.
+For those taking a second HDB housing loan, the loan amount will be reduced using the CPF refund and up to 50% of the cash proceeds from the disposal of the existing or last-owned HDB flat.
+This prevents over-borrowing and promotes financial prudence.

-The manner of disposal of a flat includes the sale, transfer or surrender of a flat, or by any other method under the Housing and Development Act or any other written law.
+The manner of disposal of a flat includes sale, transfer or surrender of a flat, or by any other permissible method under the Housing and Development Act or any other written law.

-HDB reserves the right to determine the amount of proceeds to be used, either by taking into account the manner of holding of the existing/ previously owned HDB flat, or according to any court order that provides for the disposal/division of the flat.
+HDB reserves the right to determine the amount of proceeds to be used, either by taking into account the manner of holding of the existing/last-owned flat, or according to any court order that provides for the disposal/division of the flat.

-Generally, flat buyers can keep the greater of $25,000 or 50% of the cash proceeds (including the cash deposit received), and HDB will take into account the remaining part of the cash proceeds when determining the quantum of the second HDB concessionary housing loan.
+Generally, flat buyers can keep the greater of $25,000 or 50% of the cash proceeds (including the cash deposit received), and HDB will take into account the remaining cash proceeds when determining the second HDB housing loan amount.

-If you buy an HDB flat after disposing of the existing one
+If you are buying an HDB flat after disposing of the existing one

 You and the essential occupier will have to use up to 50% of the cash proceeds from the disposal of the existing HDB flat.
 You may retain up to $20,000 in your CPF Ordinary Account and use the rest of the available CPF Ordinary Account balance to buy the next flat.

-If you buy an HDB flat before disposing of the existing one
+If you are buying an HDB flat before disposing of the existing one

-You will be charged commercial interest rate (pegged to the average non-promotional interest rate for HDB flats offered by the 3 local banks) for the housing loan to buy the next flat.
+You will be charged commercial interest rate (pegged to the average non-promotional interest rate for buying of HDB flats offered by the three local banks) for the second HDB housing loan to buy the next flat.

-The interest rate will be converted to concessionary rate when you have disposed of the existing flat, and have used the CPF monies refunded and up to 50% of the cash proceeds from the disposal to repay the housing loan for the next flat purchase.
-From the CPF monies refunded, you may retain up to $20,000 in your CPF Ordinary Account.
+The loan interest rate will be converted to concessionary rate after you disposed of the existing flat, and used the CPF refund and up to 50% of the cash proceeds from the disposal to reduce the housing loan amount for the next flat purchase.
+From the CPF refund, you may retain up to $20,000 in your CPF Ordinary Account.

-If you intend to buy a resale flat using the sale proceeds and refunded CPF money from your current flat, you can apply for the Enhanced Contra Facility.
+If you intend to buy a resale flat using the sale proceeds and CPF refund from the disposal of your current flat, you can apply for the Enhanced Contra Facility to reduce your cash outlay.
 Find out more about the Enhanced Contra Facility.

-It is important to understand the requirements of our resale procedures.
-The details are available in the following sections.
+It is important to understand and follow the resale procedures to ensure a smooth flat selling journey.
+Read the details in the following sections.